Are Breast Implants a Good Option for You?

 • No strenuous exercise for ~6 weeks

-• Having to wear special after surgery recovery clothing
+• Having to wear special after-surgery recovery clothing

 Longer-term implant risks include: